 it happens to every corporation the time comes for the corporations affairs

 to be wound up and its assets distributed.... more

 Written by attorney Christopher Cobb, about 2 years ago.

 By: Christopher M. Cobb, Esq. and Rachel Heidenberg, Candidate forJuris Doctor, May 2013

 A Limited Liability Company (LLC) is a business entity structure which is allowed by Chapter 608,... more

-Written by attorney Gregory Brown, over 3 years ago.
+Written by attorney Gregory Brown, almost 4 years ago.

 is a Partnership?

 partnership is an association of two or more persons to carry on as co-owners

 a business for profit.
 California Corporations Code 16101(9).